shlomnissan/gl3x/README.md

 ## Asset Generation Pipeline

-Gleam does not load raw asset files like .glTF or .png at runtime.
+Gleam does not load raw asset files at runtime.
 Instead, it uses a precompiled asset format designed for fast, GPU-friendly loading.
 Assets are converted ahead of time using a command-line tool called `asset_builder`.

 ## License
 ```